michaelrauh/online-fold/design.md

                     1. Diagonals can be created from old diagonals.
 Shift the outers out and set union the inners.
             4. Once these are combined update state to reflect.
 There will be entries missing from centers and boxes.
 Increment should be overwritten with these results.
 Specifically, the caller or driver of this combine needs to take boxes and frame that as an increment while updating centers and boxes.
             5. Add in all rotations of boxes and centers.

-Tricky bit: state will change during scheduling.
-Assume we are doing a depth first search.
-Scenario:
-1. word -> [first2x2, second2x2]
-2. first2x2 -> [first3x2, second3x2]  ; when a 2x2 is hit, depth first on expanding current dim, take the result and plug it into an up dim jump
-3. first3x2 -> []
-4. second3x2 -> []
-5. first2x2 -> [first2x2x2]
-6. first2x2x2 -> []

-Eliminate plan and convert it to a series of questions.
-1. Take in a word and make a list of 2x2.
-Call with first 2x2 and recursive call with tail.
-2. Take in a 2x2.
-Call to expand first dim to failure.
-Get result.
-Pass that to get the second dim.
-Get result.
-Attempt to expand to the next dimension.
-Once that fails return state.
-This is three separate calls on the same increment.
-The difference is that with each call increment stays the same but state changes and scheduler has a new ceiling.
-3. Expand first dim call - linear recursion to find and return.
-4. Expand second dim call - linear recursion but with a ceiling to find and return.
-5. Expand to next dimension call - begins an n-ary forking process with a ceiling.

-Takeaway: the current scheduler as implemented in rosette fold will work so long as search order is reversed to search from right to left instead of left to right.
-Scheduler holds state and that state comes along for each box.
-When one box succeeds to the next level or fails for the next level that reflects only on its own level of recursion.
-The takeaway is that a new interface for the scheduler is needed.
-At a top level it needs some ability to take in a success or a failure for its current step and return the next step.
-Right now the scheduler takes nothing in at the top level but passes around a plan and a history.
-It needs to be rewritten such that it takes in a success or failure flag and returns the next step.
-It will also need to take in scheduler state which is a plan and a history and perhaps a stage.